renanmakoto/videos-list/README.md

   #(This is added as the first line of the script)

   "postinstall": "npm run build"
-  (This is included in order to run the build folder automatically when deploying it)
+  (This was included in order to run the build folder automatically when deploying it)